“Why Should I Care?”

 But here is why I care: because the religion of Jesus Christ, which I claim to follow, teaches me that every human being is created in the image of God.
 That we have all been created equal.
 That men, women, children, black, white, Hispanic, Asian, or African are all equally valuable in the sight of God.
 “God…hath made of one blood all nations of men for to dwell on all the face of the earth.”
 (Acts 17:26)

 I believe that a nation does have a right to secure their borders and to determine who comes in.
 But the Bible teaches that every human being has an inherent worth and dignity–that we are all part of God’s family by creation, and brothers and sisters in Christ by His redemption.
-It pains me to see fellow Christians jumping onto the anti-immigrant bandwagon that a majority of our country, it seems, has joined.
+It pains me to see fellow Christians jumping onto the hate-fueled bandwagon that a majority of our country, it seems, has joined.

 True to his word, the new president has initiated a crackdown against undocumented immigrants here in the USA.
 Not only has he ordered the deportation of millions, he has declared a “national emergency” and mobilized troops to aid in the process of rounding up and deporting these men, women, and children who long to make this country their home.